Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 - Access control doesn't work (it's job is to say "no", and people don't like this)
 - Retroactive security
-  Burglers are stopped by the fear of going to jail, not by security measures Financial transactions can be undone.
+  Burglers are stopped by the fear of going to jail, not by security measures.
+  Financial transactions can be undone.